- Manufactured for superior lot-to-lot enzyme consistency for improved performance consistency

 BP Protease FAQ

 This product is stable for at least two years from date of manufacture if stored unopened between -15 to – 25°C. Internal studies have shown the reconstituted enzyme is stable as a frozen solution between -15 to – 25°C for at least 6 months without loss of potency.
 Additional internal studies have shown the enzyme can go through a freeze-thaw cycle at least once without loss of potency by neutral protease (NP) assay.
-The product is shipped on dry ice to provide the most stable conditions during shipment.

 The “BP” in BP Protease stands for “Bacillus polymyxa,” from which this purified neutral protease was derived.